Skip links

 7 minutes

-This work, led by José Asián-Clemente, Academic Director at FSI Training, and Bernardo Requena, co-founder of FSI, reinforces the prestige of our organization in applied sports research.
+This work, led by José Asián-Clemente, academic director of FSI Training, and Bernardo Requena, co-founder of FSI, reinforces the prestige of our organization in applied sports research.

 The study had two main objectives: